 Kia Yang, M.A. is a clinical psychology student in the Clinical Psychology PsyD Program at California School of Professional Psychology at Alliant International University, Fresno.
 She has worked in hospital, clinic, and forensic settings, with patients and clients suffering from medical and psychiatric conditions.
 She has also worked with those with intellectual and developmental disabilities.
 She uses her voice to bring attention to the mental health disparities in the community.
 Kia is an eldest child from two refugee parents and will be the first in her family to complete a graduate education.
 She believes, “I am among the first generation of Hmong to speak English fluently and attain higher education, making my generation pivotal in telling the stories of our refugee and immigrant ancestors.

-Harvey Zhang, BA, is a third-year student and part of the San Joaquin valley Asian & Pacific Islander Mental Health Project.
+Harvey Zhang, M.A., is a third-year student and part of the San Joaquin valley Asian & Pacific Islander Mental Health Project.
 He currently is a PsyD student at the California School of Professional Psychology at Alliant International University, Fresno.
 He is interested in Asian American psychology, particularly with issues relating to mental health stigma in the Chinese population.
-His dissertation topic is the impact of motivation style and acculturation level in Chinese Americans in relation to their collegiate satisfaction.
-In the past he has volunteered at Tzu Chi’s free clinic helping the underserved populations in Fresno.
+His dissertation topic is on second-generation Asian American males and the influence of acculturation on emotional regulation.
 Harvey has presented at the 2018 AAPA convening in San Francisco on the importance of research recaps.
+Presently, Harvey is at the UC Merced Counseling & Psychological services as a psychological trainee where he provides individual and group therapy as well as community outreach.
 His hobbies include eating food, biking along the Clovis trails, and watching NBA basketball.

 Steering Committee (2017-2018)